A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: One-Shot Algorithm

 The variables that are set to $1$, by the integer program give rise to three sets.
 A set of \emph{vertex-guards} ($\const{c} =1,\ c\in \vertex(C)$), a set of face-guards ($\const{c} =1,\ c\in \face(W)$) and a set of unseen face-witnesses ($\const{w} =1,\ w\in \face(W)$).
 If all guards that are found are vertex-guards and all the face-witnesses are seen by those guards the algorithm reports those point-guards.
 Otherwise, the algorithm reports that it has not found an optimal solution.
 In particular, this implies, as we will show, that the input polygon did not have \visionstability~$\delta$.

-\paragraph{Two stage integer program.} While the IP that we describe here works theoretically, when we use a very small value of $\eps$ solvers may have trouble in practice.
+\paragraph*{Two stage integer program.} While the IP that we describe here works theoretically, when we use a very small value of $\eps$, solvers may have trouble in practice.
+In other words, they cannot solve the ILP.
 Luckily, there is a simple trick to overcome this, by solving the IP in two stages.
 The \emph{stage~$1$ IP} is the one-shot IP, with $\eps=0$.
 In other words, the integer program is impartial towards face-guards and vertex-guards.
 Furthermore, it does not require any face-witness to be seen.
 Let $s$ be the value of stage~$1$~IP.
 In the \emph{stage~2 IP}, we add the constraint that the total number of guards should be~$s$.
 We define a new objective function~$f$ that counts all the face-guards and unseen face-witnesses.
 We aim to minimize the objective function.

-Alternatively, we can also multiply the objective function with~$ 1 / \eps$.
-This seems to work in many situations just as well.
+Alternatively, we can also multiply the objective function with~$ 1 / \eps$. {In this way, the solver does not have to deal with small numbers, but instead with big numbers.
+It seems IP solvers are more attuned to working with big integer numbers than small rational numbers.}

-\paragraph{Correctness} First note that by the description that we gave the algorithm runs indeed in $O(\frac{r^{8}}{\delta^4}\log n )$ time and solves exactly one integer program as claimed.
+\paragraph*{Correctness.} First, note that, by the description that we gave, the algorithm runs indeed in $O(\frac{r^{8}}{\delta^4}\log n )$ time and solves exactly one integer program as claimed.

 We will first show that the result of the one-shot algorithm is \emph{reliable}.
 That is, whether the underlying polygon is \visionstable or not, we can trust that the algorithm returns the correct result.
 Thereafter, we will show that the algorithm will indeed report the optimal guarding for \visionstable polygons.